Branch County Memorial Airport

 Branch County Memorial Airport (ICAO: KOEB, FAA LID: OEB) is a county-owned, public-use airport located three nautical miles (6 km) west of the central business district of Coldwater, a city in Branch County, Michigan, United States.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021, in which it is categorized as a local general aviation facility.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned OEB by the FAA and no designation from the IATA.

 The airport receives traffic from crop dusting aircraft that spray fields in the area.

-In 2022, the airport was forced to pay residents living near the airport $16,000 to get the to cut trees near Branch County Memorial runways below a maximum height for safety concerns.
+In 2022, the airport was forced to pay residents living near the airport $16,000 to get them to cut trees near Branch County Memorial runways below a maximum height for safety concerns.
 The action brought the airport into compliance with the federal 1970 Airport Control Ordinance to protect approaches to runways at airports.